Tando Allahyar: Climate

 Tando Allahyar is hot throughout the year.
 Nights often have cool breezes throughout the year.

 Agriculture

 Tando Allahyar is one of Pakistan's richest agricultural regions.
 Cash crops like sugarcane, wheat, onion and cotton are cultivated.
 Mangoes and bananas are also grown.
 There are sugar mills and some cotton ginning factories.

-Mohsin Rasheed Memon Mango Farm on Mir Wah road 3 km from the city centre is a major mango farm.
-It has Sindhri, dashari, langra, Anwer Ratol, Siroli and Patasha variety.

 Religion

 Tando Allahyar's population is predominantly Shia and Sunni Islam.
 There is also a small Hindu community that exists in the city that mainly engages in business and in rural areas Hindu communities engage in agriculture.
 There are a few shrines in the city in different areas like Bukera Sharif also there is a very old madrasa in the city with the name of Darul Uloom once called "Saniye Darul Uloom".

 Culture

 Tando Allahyar has a rich traditional Sindhi culture.
 Women may wear a Shalwar Kameez but often wear the traditional dress, the gharara or "parro".
 Traditionally, many bangles are worn on the arms.
 Men wear a Shalwar Kameez distinguished by broader bottoms and a traditional Sindhi-style cap.
 The youth may appear in western styles.